fxsound2/fxsound-app/README.md

 4. If you run FxSound from Visual Studio, to let the application to use the presets, set the Working Directory to ```$(SolutionDir)..\..\bin\$(PlatformTarget)``` in FxSound_App Project->Properties->Debugging setting.

 ## Contribution Guidelines
+Issues are tracked in [GitHub issues](https://github.com/fxsound2/fxsound-app/issues).
+To make contributions to the project create a branch from an issue and submit a Pull Request with your code changes.
+Please follow the coding style as per the module (FxSound_App, audiopassthru, DfxDsp) that you are contributing to.
+FxSound_App which is developed in C++ follows [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 ## License
 [GPL v3.0](https://github.com/fxsound2/fxsound-app/blob/main/LICENSE)